sportsclimbs/sportclimbs-2/content/peak/buxton/staden-quarry/staden-anvil-wall.md

 {.topo}

 **1. Tout Comprendre E1 5a**
-The left-hand arete beginning part way up the slope.
+The left-hand arête beginning part way up the slope.
 Poor gear.

 **2. A Game of Chess E5 6b *★★***
 A superb technical feast on the blank-looking face via a vague crackline.
 Immaculate but tricky to work out.